liushuping/blog/2014/javascript-this-is-function-execution-context.md

     console.log(this);
 });
 ```
 What is `this` from the code refers to? it refers to the element that jQuery has selected, in this case is the '.button'.
-I we don't aware of this, we may have written below code:
+If we are not aware of this, we may have written below code:
 ```javascript
 function MyObj() {
     this.name = 'MyObj';